 What is Soylent?

-Simply put, Soylent is a liquid meal replacement in a bottle.
+Simply put, Soylent (Amazon link) is a liquid meal replacement in a bottle.

 For a couple of bucks per bottle, you allegedly get a perfectly nutritionally-balanced meal; everything your body needs to thrive.